andrewshumway/Fusion_getPut/README.md

 Utilities for getting or putting a 5.x Fusion App, unpacking and manipulating the output elements, and PUTting the elements back to the same or different Fusion instance.

-## This version of getPut (in the V2.0.x branch) does not fully support Fusion 4.x.If you want Fusion 3 or 4
+## This version of getPut (in the V2.0.x branch) does not set the `/apollo/` path on Fusion urls and so is not compatible
-support, use the version in the [v.1.0.x branch](https://github.com/andrewshumway/Fusion_getPut/tree/v1.0.x).
+with older Fusion 4 versions.
+If you want Fusion 3 or 4 compatibility, use the version in the [v.1.0.x branch](https://github.com/andrewshumway/Fusion_getPut/tree/v1.0.x).

 Version 2.0.x makes several changes from the original GetPut utilities
 * Utilities intended for support of Fusion 3.x are removed.
 This includes get/put Project and renameProject